Kota Neelima

-Kota Neelima is an Indian politician, author, researcher, political commentator and artist.
-Her writing, art, and academic work include a focus on the themes of rural distress, gender, farmer suicides, and the peripheries of democratic societies.
-She is the author of the nonfiction book Widows of Vidarbha: Making of Shadows and several novels about rural farmers in India, including Shoes Of The Dead.
+Dr. Kota Neelima is an Indian politician, author, researcher, political commentator and artist.
+She serves as the Vice President of the Telangana Congress (TPCC).
+Her public work focuses on public welfare, democratic governance, farmers’ issues, rural development, and social justice.
+Her research and writings address agrarian distress, gender equality, electoral reforms, and the concerns of marginalized communities in India.
+She is the author of Widows of Vidarbha: Making of Shadows and the novel Shoes of the Dead.

 Early life and education

 Neelima was born to the journalist and author, Late Shri K.V.S.
 Rama Sarma, and Uma Sarma in United Andhra Pradesh.
-She obtained a Ph.D in Political Science from University of Delhi, and a Master of Arts in International Relations from the Jawaharlal Nehru University, Delhi.
+She obtained a PhD in political science from University of Delhi, and a Master of Arts in international relations from the Jawaharlal Nehru University, Delhi.
 Neelima has also been a Senior Research Fellow, South Asia Studies at the Paul H. Nitze School of Advanced International Studies (SAIS), Johns Hopkins University, Washington DC.
 She also studied at the Academy of Fine Arts and Literature led by Arpana Caur.